EmilyGorial1/cse15l-lab-reports/labReport1.md

    [user@sahara ~]$ ls Hello.class
    ls: cannot access 'Hello.class': No such file or directory
    ```
+ For ls with no argument, the working directory is /home.
+The output is lecture1 'running cd commands.PNG because these are the files
+ contained within our working directory (/home).

+ For ls with a path to a directory, the working directory is /home/lecture1.
+The output lists the files contained in the lecture1 folder
+ because the ls command lists files and folders from the given path.

+ For ls with a path to a file, the working directory is /home/lecture1.
+The output is an error because Hello.class is a file.
+The ls command lists the files and folders in a given path, yet Hello.class itself is a file and does not contain any files/folders.

 **3) cat with no arguments, cat with path to directory as argument, cat with path to file as argument**